 Our responsibility does not end at the company gate.
-We expect our suppliers and system partners to embrace responsible workplace practices and uphold the principles of our Human Rights Policy.
-We communicate these expectations through our Supplier Guiding Principles (SGP).
+We expect our suppliers and system partners to also embrace responsible workplace practices in line with our Human Rights Policy and our commitment to social justice.

 To do this, we partner with a select number of accredited audit firms and conduct training on a regular basis to ensure they understand and align to our program requirements.
 The Company supports the efforts of the Association of Professional Social Compliance Auditors (APSCA) to ensure a common accreditation for auditors and audit firms.
 Currently, all of our preferred audit firms are involved in APSCA.

 Since the inception of our SGP program we have collaborated with our bottling and supplier partners to complete over 30,000 human and workplace rights assessments with over 2500 audits being conducted annually.
 These audits are a vital human rights due diligence instrument to the company and the system.